Old Ellis Crabber wallpaper.jpg

 By the early 1900s, Beach Haven was a geographical embodiment of the good life; that mix of hard work on the bay and beach town relaxation.
 Ellis Parker opened a restaurant/houseboat rental operation, and later boat engine repair shop.
 We think of it as a golden age of Long Beach Island – the fishermen, the hotel guests, decoy carvers, barkeeps, kids rowing dinghies, the bootleggers, and baymen.
 Today, the Tide Table Group is a celebration of all that and we want to bring back that era.

-Ellis’ serves American Comfort, our historic BLVD dining unites creative takes on the classics & the sorta famous favorites from across the group.
+Ellis’ serves Coastal Comfort, our historic BLVD dining unites creative takes on the classics & the sorta famous favorites from across the group.